sudowing/service-engine/README2.md

    - soft delete single/multiple/batch by search
    - hard delete single/multiple/batch by search
    - read single/search
- - remove db drivers from apps. use standard http request methods to CRUD records to your dbs via REST + GraphQL
-  - Abstraction at DB, enabled easier migration of db in future as limits callers to a single app, enabled automagic handling of parititons via middleware (which the service's callers will not be aware of)
-- uuid per service call (reqId injected into each log and attached to each response header)

 - verbose error messages in `response.body`
-- horitonatlly scalable organization store
-  - sibling project provides hub-and-spoke access to multiple implementations, providing single service to port-forward from k8s for easier dev-experience (while deployed apps can call the individual services directly)

 SQL via REST & GraphQL